germanoeich/nirn-proxy/README.md

 ### Profiling

 The proxy can be profiled at runtime by enabling the ENABLE_PPROF flag and browsing to `http://ip:7654/debug/pprof/`

+### Related projects

+[nirn-probe](https://github.com/germanoeich/nirn-probe) - Checks and alerts if a server is cloudflare banned

 ##### Acknowledgements
 - [Eris](https://github.com/abalabahaha/eris) - used as reference throughout this project